Kong/terraform-provider-konnect/docs/resources/gateway_plugin_zipkin.md

 Optional:

 - `connect_timeout` (Number) An integer representing a timeout in milliseconds.
 Must be between 0 and 2^31-2.
+Default: 2000
 - `default_header_type` (String) Allows specifying the type of header to be added to requests with no pre-existing tracing headers and when `config.header_type` is set to `"preserve"`.
-When `header_type` is set to any other value, `default_header_type` is ignored. must be one of ["aws", "b3", "b3-single", "datadog", "gcp", "instana", "jaeger", "ot", "w3c"]
+When `header_type` is set to any other value, `default_header_type` is ignored.
+Default: "b3"; must be one of ["aws", "b3", "b3-single", "datadog", "gcp", "instana", "jaeger", "ot", "w3c"]
 - `default_service_name` (String) Set a default service name to override `unknown-service-name` in the Zipkin spans.
 - `header_type` (String) All HTTP requests going through the plugin are tagged with a tracing HTTP request.
-This property codifies what kind of tracing header the plugin expects on incoming requests. must be one of ["aws", "b3", "b3-single", "datadog", "gcp", "ignore", "instana", "jaeger", "ot", "preserve", "w3c"]
+This property codifies what kind of tracing header the plugin expects on incoming requests.
+Default: "preserve"; must be one of ["aws", "b3", "b3-single", "datadog", "gcp", "ignore", "instana", "jaeger", "ot", "preserve", "w3c"]
 - `http_endpoint` (String) A string representing a URL, such as https://example.com/path/to/resource?q=search.
 - `http_response_header_for_traceid` (String)
-- `http_span_name` (String) Specify whether to include the HTTP path in the span name. must be one of ["method", "method_path"]
+- `http_span_name` (String) Specify whether to include the HTTP path in the span name.
+Default: "method"; must be one of ["method", "method_path"]
 - `include_credential` (Boolean) Specify whether the credential of the currently authenticated consumer should be included in metadata sent to the Zipkin server.
+Default: true
 - `local_service_name` (String) The name of the service as displayed in Zipkin.
+Default: "kong"
-- `phase_duration_flavor` (String) Specify whether to include the duration of each phase as an annotation or a tag. must be one of ["annotations", "tags"]
+- `phase_duration_flavor` (String) Specify whether to include the duration of each phase as an annotation or a tag.
+Default: "annotations"; must be one of ["annotations", "tags"]
 - `propagation` (Attributes) (see [below for nested schema](#nestedatt--config--propagation))
 - `queue` (Attributes) (see [below for nested schema](#nestedatt--config--queue))
 - `read_timeout` (Number) An integer representing a timeout in milliseconds.
 Must be between 0 and 2^31-2.
+Default: 5000
 - `sample_ratio` (Number) How often to sample requests that do not contain trace IDs.
 Set to `0` to turn sampling off, or to `1` to sample **all** requests.
+Default: 0.001
 - `send_timeout` (Number) An integer representing a timeout in milliseconds.
 Must be between 0 and 2^31-2.
+Default: 5000
 - `static_tags` (Attributes List) The tags specified on this property will be added to the generated request traces. (see [below for nested schema](#nestedatt--config--static_tags))
 - `tags_header` (String) The Zipkin plugin will add extra headers to the tags associated with any HTTP requests that come with a header named as configured by this property.
+Default: "Zipkin-Tags"
-- `traceid_byte_count` (Number) The length in bytes of each request's Trace ID. must be one of ["8", "16"]
+- `traceid_byte_count` (Number) The length in bytes of each request's Trace ID.
+Default: 16; must be one of ["8", "16"]

 <a id="nestedatt--config--propagation"></a>
 ### Nested Schema for `config.propagation`